-We intend to be classified as "non-diversified" under the 1940 Act.
-As a result, we will be able to invest a greater portion of our assets in obligations of a single issuer than a "diversified" fund.
+We are classified as "non-diversified" under the 1940 Act.
+As a result, we can invest a greater portion of our assets in obligations of a single issuer than a "diversified" fund.
 We may therefore be more susceptible than a diversified fund to being adversely affected by any single corporate, economic, political or regulatory occurrence.
 We intend to maintain our status as a RIC, and thus we intend to satisfy the diversification requirements of Subchapter M of the Code, including its less stringent diversification requirements that apply to the percentage of our total assets that are represented by cash and cash items (including receivables), U.S. government securities, the securities of other regulated investment companies and certain other securities.